Riso D’uomo by Here Design, United Kingdom5 March,2018

 Riso D’uomo is a Milanese Carnaroli rice brand, cultivated from the same stock over hundreds of years, and grown within sight of the historic Duomo di Milano.
 Carnaroli is often referred to as ‘the king of rice’, and is known for its high-quality nutritional properties, cooking consistency and a ‘bite’ that makes it ideal for risotto.

-Although the stylistic result is one of impact and clear differentiation, there are a couple of neat associations at play.
-Drawing heavily on the navy blue and terracotta patterned floors of Duomo di Milano, yet reducing these down to a modular system of solid shapes, outlines and fills, Here build a cohesive visual expression that weaves together an element of history, regionality and grandeur.
+Although the stylistic result is one of impact and clear differentiation in a conservative and conventional market, there are a couple of neat associations at play.
+Drawing heavily on the navy blue and terracotta patterned floors of Duomo di Milano, yet reducing these down to a modular system of solid shapes, outlines and fills, Here Design build a cohesive visual expression that weaves together an element of history, regionality and grandeur.
 This is less about blunt and generic geographical image, rather a singular and memorable idea with a number of relevant and interesting allusions.

 If you liked this then you may also like: